nastyaluziw-ux/nastya.lutsiv-data.github.io/bellabeat-project/bellabeat-project/project_documentation.md

 The goal of this project is to analyze Fitbit smart device data and find trends in activity and sleep behavior.

-These trends will be used to make marketing recommendations for Bellabeat Leaf.
+These trends will be used to make marketing recommendations for Bellabeat wellness products, including Bellabeat Leaf.

 ## 2. Prepare